usdoj-crt/beta-ada/_pages/law-and-regs/regulations/title-ii-2010-regulations.md

 informed consent before using an alternative option.
 The Department declines to require entities to individually assess the preferences and needs of people with disabilities and receive informed consent before using alternative designs, products, or technologies.
-This provision is modeled on existing language in the ADA Standards.
-296 Adopting the approach that commenters proposed would create inconsistency between subpart I of this part and other portions of the Department’s title II regulation, 297 which does not include the requirements for equivalent facilitation that commenters suggested.
+This provision is modeled on existing language in the ADA Standards. {% fn 300 %}
+Adopting the approach that commenters proposed would create inconsistency between subpart I of this part and other portions of the Department’s title II regulation, 297 which does not include the requirements for equivalent facilitation that commenters suggested.